 In both of the cases I mention above, swimming and lifting, that’s a good strategy.

 But for singing, this is not so helpful.
 We want to maintain a sense of inhalation and expansion.
 We want to reduce excessive abdominal pressure.
-We want onsets that aren’t glottal attacks.
+We want flowing onsets that aren’t glottal attacks.

 Think of your body as an open jug.
 Inhale and then leave the body in the position of inhalation.
 The ribs remain expanded, the remains belly gently down and out, and the glottis remains open.
 The air in the lungs remains as long as the lungs remain open.
-Any collapse leads to the air leaving, and any expansion allows more air in.
+Any collapse in this position leads to the air leaving, and any expansion allows more air in.

 From here, we can practice remaining in the position of inhalation, or we can sing a note.
 This is the open jug technique (again my term).